 Tool length compensation does not take effect until after the tool call and a following positioning block.
-This applies, too, if you have only changed the tool length.
+This also applies if you have only changed the tool length.

-The additional functions M142 (delete modal program information) and M143 (delete basic rotation) are not permitted during a mid-program startup.
+The additional functions ${\tt M142}$ (delete modal program information) and ${\tt M143}$ (delete basic rotation) are not permitted during a mid-program startup.

-If you are working with nested programs, you can use MP7680 to define whether the block scan is to begin at block 0 of the main program or at block 0 of the last interrupted program.
+If you are working with nested programs, you can use MP7680 to define whether the block scan is to begin at block0 of the main program or at block 0 of the last interrupted program.